All homemade, nothing from a package – this Chocolate Hazelnut Tart is topped with candied hazelnuts to make the presentation over-the-top.

-I can pass on all the red and pink Valentine treats out there in favor of something rich and chocolaty!
+I can pass on all sweet fruity treats out there in favor of something rich and chocolaty!

-Nope, I think that most husbands are happy providing flowers and a card, maybe cooking dinner or taking you out to a nice dinner, but making a fancy dessert…?
+Nope, for a romantic dinner, I think that most husbands are happy providing flowers and a card, maybe cooking dinner or taking you out to a nice dinner, but making a fancy dessert…?
 I think that’s still up to the ladies.

 But this super rich and chocolaty dessert is just as romantic and just as sinful.
 I think any chocolate loving husband would be totally thrilled with this dessert.
 My husband was.

 I made my own chocolate hazelnut filling, but if you’d like, you can use peanut butter, almond butter, or Nutella instead.
 Those would be just as good I’m sure.
 What filling will make your man’s toes curl up in delight?
 Use that one!